devsoc-unsw/devsoc-mail/README.md

 };
 ```

-If I am indeed signed in, this seems to pop up kind of erratically.
+If I am indeed signed in, this alert I've made seems to pop up kind of erratically.
 I only want to check if a user is logged in once: when the page first loads.
 Discuss with the people around you why this might occur and what a working alternative to the given example could be.

 > ❗️ Hint: By calling a browser API like `localStorage`, we are _connecting to an external system_.
 Does React have a means of handling these?